marketing effectiveness

 Improve Your Marketing Effectiveness

 A Massachusetts Institute of Technology study found that agile firms grow revenue 37% faster and generate 30% higher profits than non-agile companies.
-Articles in Forbes Magazine emphasize that the acceleration of changes in customer preferences, the market landscape, and technology coupled with the explosion of data requires Marketing organizations to be more agile.
-Agility enables them to adapt their Marketing efforts, quickly and successfully, in response to changing customer behavior, market conditions and business direction, to the benefit of improved market share and/or customer value.
+Articles in Forbes Magazine emphasize that the acceleration of changes in customer preferences, the market landscape, and technology, coupled with the explosion of data, requires Marketing organizations to be more agile.
+Agility enables them to adapt their Marketing efforts, quickly and successfully, in response to changing customer behavior, market conditions, and business direction, to the benefit of improved market share and/or customer value.

 Marketing effectiveness, Marketing accountability, and Marketing measurement are three distinct, yet complementary, performance management concepts.